 I'm a rambler and I tend to go on tangents and suddenly find myself saying 'what the heck was my point?!'
 This has helped me stay on track and make my posts more cohesive.

 Content Strategist, The Freelance Hustle

 Why should you trust my content creation process?

 I’m Brittany, and content is my jam, peanut butter, and marshmallow fluff.

 In 2011, I accepted a content marketing internship at a tech startup having no idea what content marketing was.
-And when I reread my first blog posts there, OMGGG could you tell.
+And when I reread my first blog posts there, OMGGG was it obvious.

 In 2017, I left my Head of Content job to work for myself and build a business based on my own writing, and that *really* put my process to the test.

 Over the past decade, I've written *thousands* of in-depth blog posts, engaging emails, and high converting landing pages.
 My writing and content marketing advice has been published by The Next Web, Entrepreneur, Buffer, CoSchedule, and more.